 Why would you use PledgeMe instead of raising capital yourself?

 PledgeMe charges a 6.5% success fee on the total raised for all campaigns which reach their funding goals.
 This cost isn’t for everyone and we know how important cash is for early stage companies.
 However, there are a few key reasons companies come to us and see value in our service:

-• The structured process.
+- The process is legal.
 There are rules around how you can raise capital and who from, that companies often don’t understand.
-By crowdfunding, you’re going through a streamlined process, and can know that the process complies with the Financial Markets Conduct Act.
+By crowdfunding, you’re going through a streamlined process, and can know that you're raising money in a way that complies with the rules set out in the Financial Markets Conduct Act.
 You still need to sure that your information is correct (eg. not false or misleading).

 Get in touch with us on email@example.com, and we can talk to you about your plans.
 Just send us through:

 1. Who you are and what you do (if you have a business plan or pitch deck, attach that!)

 3. Why you’re raising the money, and